Every parent is a person in their own right. Every parent has things they hold close, value and want for their life.

 - recognise that dependence on alcohol or other drugs is a treatable disorder

-- learn about the unique story and experience each family has of their struggle with problematic AOD use
+- learn about the unique story and experience each family has of their struggle with problematic alcohol and other drugs use

 - think about the words you use with children, parents, professionals and the community- Are they reducing or perpetuating stigma and shame?

-- help others reframe language and views that perpetuate stigma, bias, and assumptions about problematic AOD use
+- help others reframe language and views that perpetuate stigma, bias, and assumptions about problematic alcohol and other drugs use

-- use any opportunity you have to educate, share information, and help others to understand problematic AOD use
+- use any opportunity you have to educate, share information, and help others to understand problematic alcohol and other drugs use

-- build your knowledge and expertise about problematic AOD use
+- build your knowledge and expertise about problematic alcohol and other drugs use

 - consider how your own beliefs, values and attitudes may contribute to stigma and shame.